 CONAN: That's an interesting point, Melissa.
 It was echoed in the so-called autopsy issued by Reince Priebus in the Republican National Committee.
 I want to ask you, Al Cardenas, one of the points they made was we need to reform the primary system, not so many debates and not so many - more primaries and fewer caucuses.
 That would be a big change.
 It would make it more difficult for somebody like, oh, just speculating, a Rand Paul to win the nomination.

 CARDENAS: Yeah.
 You know, you can't enter into discussions on an issue like this without understanding that there are two fairly convincing positions on either side.
-We experienced that it's no longer viable based on the nature of these campaigns to have a lengthy 20-debate process, a lengthy extended primary process to decide on a formal nomination in late August and be able to be competitive.
+We experience that it's no longer viable, based on the nature of these campaigns, to have a lengthy 20-debate process, a lengthy extended primary process, decide on a formal nomination in late August and be able to be competitive.
 And so how do you shorten that?
-And then as you discuss the many alternatives to doing that, you know, the comment comes up and rightfully so, wait a minute, there's, you know, we've had candidates in the past who were not well financed who rose to prominence as a result of these caucus states and the ability to participate in more debates, and why should we leave out those who are less funded but perhaps may well be that, you know, that one candidate that could make a difference.
+And then as you discuss the many alternatives to doing that, you know, the comment comes up and rightfully so, wait a minute, there's, you know, we've had candidates in the past who were not well-financed who rose to prominence as a result of these caucus states and the ability to participate in more debates, and why should we leave out those who are less funded but perhaps may well be that, you know, that one candidate that could make a difference?